Meteor-Community-Packages/Meteor-CollectionFS/README.md

 * Reactive data, the collectionFS's methods should all be reactive
 * Abillity for the user to resume upload after connection loss, browser crash or cola in keyboard
 * At the moment files are loaded into the client as Blob universal way of handling large binary data
-* Create multiple cached versions, sizes or formats of your files and get an url to the file
+* Create multiple cached versions, sizes or formats of your files and get an url to the file - or upload files to another service / server

 ##How to use?